bioc/ROSeq/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ROSeq - A rank based approach to modeling gene expression
+# ROSeq

-Author: Krishan Gupta
+Modeling expression ranks for noise-tolerant differential expression analysis of scRNA-Seq data.

 ## Introduction